-In the early 1950's Bernard Lansky noticed a young man who would walk past and gaze in the window outside of his shop.
+In the early 1950s, Bernard Lansky noticed a young man who would walk past and gaze in the window outside of his shop.
 Mr. Lansky eventually invited the teenager inside.
-It turned out to be seventeen-year-old Elvis Presley.
+It turned out to be 17-year-old Elvis Presley.
 He was working as an usher at the local Loew's Theatre.

-Before he made his pioneering appearance on The Ed Sulliven Show in 1956, Elvis made sure that Bernard Lansky dressed him well .
+Before he made his pioneering appearance on The Ed Sullivan Show in 1956, Elvis made sure that Bernard Lansky dressed him well .

 The Store That Changed How America Dressed

 Bernard Lansky engineered the early clothing style of Elvis which consisted of:

 - The Hi-Boy collar shirt and

 As a result, multitudes wanted to know where the entertainer got his clothes because they wanted to dress like him.